m7a/bo-lz4-ada/READMEx.md

 License
 =======

-This library is available under the Expat License.
+This library is available under the Expat aka.
+MIT License.
 See `LICENSE.txt` or `lz4ada.ads` for details.

 Compiling